Liza Minnelli

-Liza May Minnelli (/ˈlaɪzə/ LY-zə; born March 12, 1946) is an American actress, singer, dancer, and choreographer.
-Known for her commanding stage presence and powerful alto singing voice, Minnelli is one of the very few performers awarded an Emmy, Grammy (Grammy Legend Award), Oscar, and Tony (EGOT).
+Liza May Minnelli (/ˈlaɪzə/ LY-zə; born March 12, 1946) is an American actress, singer, and dancer.
+Known for her commanding stage presence and powerful alto singing voice, Minnelli has received numerous accolades, including an Academy Award, a BAFTA Award, an Emmy Award, two Golden Globe Awards, and four Tony Awards.
+She is one of the few performers awarded a non-competitive EGOT having received two honorary Grammy Awards.
 Minnelli is a Knight of the French Legion of Honour.